ionic-team/ionic-docs/src/pages/studio/compose.md

 The menu contains HTML elements, Ionic components, and the custom components in the app.

-To insert an element:

-1. Click and hold on it
-1. Drag it into place in either canvas or code (in **Template** mode)
+To insert an element, click and hold on it, then drag it into place in either canvas or code (in **Template** mode).
-1. Let go of the mouse!

 Dragging an element into code allows more precise placement, but dragging it into the canvas may be easier and offers intelligent `slot` usage when using Ionic components.

 ### Rearranging Existing Elements

-To rearrange existing elements in the canvas:

-1. Click and hold on it
+To rearrange existing elements in the canvas, click and hold on it, then drag it into place.
-1. Drag it into place
-1. Let go of the mouse!

 Remember, it is also possible to drag and drop code selections in the code editor.